 For the convenience of the reader, we briefly summarize the constraint algorithm as follows: \begin{itemize} \item The field equations may yield some {\sl compatibility constraints} which specify the {\sl compatibility constraint submanifold} $P_1\hookrightarrow P_\circ$.

-\item Impose {\sl stability (tangency)} of solutions to the variational problem by requiring that the Lie derivative of the compatibility constraint $P_1$ with respect to $X^\circ_{\mathscr{H}}$ vanishes.
-This may produce a {\sl stability (tangency) constraint}.
+\item Impose {\sl stability (tangency)} of solutions to the variational problem by requiring that the Lie derivative of the compatibility constraint $P_1$ with respect to the vector fields components of $X^\circ_{\mathscr{H}}$ vanishes.
+This may produce {\sl stability (tangency) constraints}.
 Perform the aforementioned Lie derivative operation on each new constraint which arises until the process terminates, which occurs when no new constraints are found.
 In the soluble cases, this geometric algorithm leaves us with a final constraint submanifold $P_f\hookrightarrow \dotsb \hookrightarrow P_1\hookrightarrow P_\circ$. \end{itemize}

 \paragraph{Singular Lagrangian field theories:} We consider the particular case of Lagrangian field theories described by {\sl almost-regular Lagrangians} for which the existence of an equivalent Hamiltonian formalism is assured (see \cite{LMM-96} for details).
 A singular Lagrangian is {\sl \textbf{almost-regular}} if, (i) $P_\circ=\text{Im}{\mathscr{F}\mathscr{L}}$ is a submanifold of $J^1\pi^*$, (ii) ${\mathscr{FL}}$ is a submersion onto its image, and (iii) for every ${\rm p}\in J^1\pi$, the fibers ${\mathscr{FL}}^{-1}({\mathscr{FL}}({\rm p}))$ are connected submanifolds of $J^1\pi$.